Fats and Sugar-everything in moderation!

 Low fat foods: contain 3g or less of fat per 100g

 It’s advisable to pay close attention to the guidelines above particularly when buying foods that may be ‘fat reduced’ or ‘lighter options’.
 Some lighter varieties of typical high fat foods such as mayonnaise are still high in fat and should be consumed in moderation.
 Removing the fat out of some foods can also mean that more of other ingredients are added to improve flavour.
-For example, many fat reduced flavoured yogurts contain more sugar than the full fat option, so do pay close attention to food labels and always consider fat and sugar.
+For example, many fat reduced flavoured yoghurts contain more sugar than the full fat option, so do pay close attention to food labels and always consider fat and sugar.

 The NHS Choices Website offers more great tips on healthy eating in combating obesity.